 The right sidebar is one of the options that I always enable on my sites.

-The reason for doing this is basically monetization through Adsense ads.
+The reason for doing so is basically monetization through Adsense ads.

-The right sidebar being a “sticky sidebar” increases the visibility of the ad units on the site.
+The right sidebar being a “sticky sidebar” increases the visibility of the ad units on the site and that usually means more money per impression.

-You can also use sidebars to promote content from your blog or links of interest.
+You can also use sidebars to promote content from your blog or links of interest or anything you want your visitors to see.

 The Sidebar on Mobile Phones